beneviolabs/public-good-proposals/privy-wallet-selector-plugin-proposal.md

 ## Executive Summary

-We propose to develop and open-source `@near-wallet-selector/privy`, a production-ready wallet adapter that integrates Privy's embedded wallets into the NEAR wallet-selector ecosystem.
+We propose to develop and open-source `@peerfolio/privy-near-adapter`, a production-ready wallet adapter that integrates Privy's embedded wallets into both the NEAR wallet-selector ecosystem and the emerging hot-connect (near-connect) standard.
 This public good will eliminate significant friction for developers building user-friendly dApps by providing seamless email-based authentication without requiring custom cryptographic implementation on each attempt to use Privy with Near Protocol.

 ## Problem Statement